 Current Lab Members

 Initially from southern Missouri, Chris moved to Salt Lake City in 2017 to study biomedical engineering at the University of Utah.
-Upon completing his undergraduate degree, he hopes to complete an MD/PhD program and contribute to research in biomedical engineering while also practicing clinical medicine, most likely in oncology or neurology.
-He loves watching/playing sports, learning new things (especially in math and science), exploring new places, and spending time with his friends and family.
+Upon completing his undergraduate degree, he hopes to continue his studies in a PhD program and contribute to research in cancer biology, with an emphasis on using bioinformatics and computational research methods.
+He loves attending and watching all kinds of sporting events (especially those involving his beloved Minnesota Vikings), watching movies, reading and writing, and spending time with his friends and family.

 Ashley is a third-year undergraduate student at the University of Utah, majoring in Kinesiology and minoring in Modern Dance and Chemistry.
 Her campus involvements include being the Associate Director of Academic Affairs, Teaching Assistant for BIO1615, and volunteer for Feed U Pantry.
 After completing her B.S. in Kinesiology, Ashley plans to attend medical school with an interest in dermatology.
 By participating in some of the research projects in the Holmen Lab, Ashley hopes to gain a better understanding of the different causes of skin cancer in order to build a foundation for the research projects she hopes to lead as a physician.
 When she is not doing schoolwork or extracurricular activities, Ashley enjoys hiking, biking, camping, rock climbing, dancing, snowboarding, and anything outdoors.

 Tursun received his B.S. in Biology from the University of Utah in spring 2021 and joined the Holmen lab in May of the same year.
 Previously, he worked in a metabolic dysfunction lab studying aberrant lipid accumulation in peripheral tissue.
 In the Holmen lab, he is hoping to learn more about the therapeutic interventions used for glioma and melanoma and the basis for their mechanistic effects.